MicrosoftDocs/azure-docs/articles/sql-database/sql-database-cloud-migrate.md

 ms.topic: get-started-article
 ms.tgt_pltfrm: NA
 ms.workload: sqldb-migrate
-ms.date: 02/07/2017
+ms.date: 02/08/2017
 ms.author: carlrab

 ---
 # SQL Server database migration to SQL Database in the cloud
 In this article, you learn about the two primary methods for migrating a SQL Server 2005 or later database to Azure SQL Database.
-The first method is simpler but will necessitate some, possibly substantial, downtime during the migration.
-The second method is more complex, but will substantially eliminate downtime during the migration.
+The first method is simpler but necessitates some, possibly substantial, downtime during the migration.
+The second method is more complex, but substantially eliminates downtime during the migration.

 In both cases, you need to ensure that the source database is compatible with Azure SQL Database.
-With SQL Database V12, there we are approaching [feature parity](sql-database-features.md) with SQL Server, other than issues related to server-level and cross-database operations.
-Databases and applications that rely on [partially supported or unsupported functions](sql-database-transact-sql-information.md) need some [re-engineering to fix these incompatibilities](sql-database-cloud-migration.md#resolving-database-migration-compatibility-issues) before the SQL Server database can be migrated.
+With SQL Database V12, we are approaching [feature parity](sql-database-features.md) with SQL Server, other than issues related to server-level and cross-database operations.
+Databases and applications that rely on [partially supported or unsupported functions](sql-database-transact-sql-information.md) need some [re-engineering to fix these incompatibilities](sql-database-cloud-migrate.md#resolving-database-migration-compatibility-issues) before the SQL Server database can be migrated.

 > [!NOTE]
 > To migrate a non-SQL Server database, including Microsoft Access, Sybase, MySQL Oracle, and DB2 to Azure SQL Database, see [SQL Server Migration Assistant](https://blogs.msdn.microsoft.com/datamigration/2016/12/22/released-sql-server-migration-assistant-ssma-v7-2/).